-This powerful new Nourishment can be added to your own personalised, freshly 3D-printed gummy vitamin today!
+This powerful new Nourishment can be added to your own personalised, freshly 3D-printed gummy today!

-Gummy vitamins are chewable, easier to consume and studies have shown that gummy form can lead to higher absorption of certain ingredients.
-To add iodine to your personalised gummy vitamin, simply take our quiz or learn more about this multifunctional, game-changing nourishment here.
+Gummy nutrients are chewable, easier to consume and studies have shown that gummy form can lead to higher absorption of certain ingredients.
+To add iodine to your personalised gummy, simply take our quiz or learn more about this multifunctional, game-changing nourishment here.